 “The CITES Secretariat is also working closely with UNODC and other partners to usher in a new era where organized gangs involved in wildlife trafficking will face a more formidable and coordinated response so that the criminals who are manipulating uninformed tourists and consumers will be brought to justice”, he added.

-The 178 members States to CITES declared the 3rd of March as the World Wildlife Day in Bangkok, Thailand last month to help raise awareness about for the promotion of international and national action with regard to the need to conserve and use sustainably wildlife.
+The 178 members States to CITES declared the 3rd of March as the World Wildlife Day in Bangkok, Thailand last month to help raise awareness of the need to conserve and use sustainably wildlife.